DanDavChicaCheeps67/Sabrina-Engine-Source-Code-Test/engineTest/README.md

 -------------------------

 Currently working on a game inspired by the Sonic-the-Hedgehog and RockMan series of games for the Sega Genesis and Super Nintendo.
-Code is mostly inspired by LazyFoo' Productions' Tutorial series on SDL2 and from the SDL Wiki along from help from the Anons at 8chan.moe and Frenschan.com with their /agdg/ threads and /agdg/ wiki.
+Code is mostly inspired from LazyFoo' Productions' Tutorial series on SDL2 and from the SDL Wiki along with help from the Anons at 8chan.moe and Frenschan.com with their /agdg/ threads and /agdg/ wiki.

 > https://lazyfoo.net/tutorials/SDL/index.php